jpacerqueira-zz/technical-test-Jupyter-Spark-Delta-Pandas/README.md

-#  Technical Assignment with Jupiter Notebooks with Pyspark and Pandas
+#  Technical assignment with Jupyter Notebooks using ETL Frameworks Pyspark or Pandas

    An setup with Jupyter Spark AutoML h2o.ai and client libraries Delta.io, PyArrow and Kafka Ideal to use Jupyter and tools exploring data in environments